Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Summary

 \subsection{Acknowledgments}

 The computations in this paper were run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
 We thank Sebastian Kaltenbach (Harvard University) and Michal Balcerak (University of Z\"urich) for their valuable input about Bayesian inference and tumor growth model.
+This work was supported by the Harvard Data Science Initiative (HDSI) and Amazon Web Services (AWS) under Award Number A59479.